The Best Spots to Visit in Dubuque, Iowa

 The Mississippi Riverwalk

 Dubuque offers a beautiful riverwalk along the Mississippi.
 Along the Riverwalk, you can see sculptures, the historic Shot Tower, the Port of Dubuque Marina, cruises, historic buildings, and the Stone Cliff Winery.
-We strolled this a dusk and it made for a lovely summer evening walk after the sunset had set.
+We strolled this at dusk, and it made for a lovely summer evening walk after the sunset had set.

 Where to Stay

 Hotel Julien is the oldest and most luxurious hotel in Dubuque.
-It is located downtown and within walking distance of restaurants, museums, murals, the casino, and breweries.
-You can also take a self-guided history tour of the hotel and the downtown area all within the first few blocks of Hotel Julien.
+It is located downtown and within walking distance of restaurants, museums, murals, a casino, and breweries.
+You can also take a self-guided history tour of the hotel and the downtown area.
 Learn more about our stay and Hotel Julien here.

 Where to eat in Dubuque